althea-net/serde-rlp/README.md

 Ethereum's RLP encoding implemented as a Serde data format

-This code is part of `clarity` - an effort to implement lightweight Etehereum transaction signing.
+This code is part of `clarity` - an effort to implement lightweight Ethereum transaction signing.
 WIP.

 # Examples